Krush2004/Student-Study-Habit-Recommender/README.md

 ## How to Run

 1. Run `Preprocess&Model.ipynb` to preprocess data and generate clusters
-2. Run the following command:
+2. Run the following command in Terminal: python main.py